There’s an old adage that says you should not throw good money after bad. Does that apply to people as well?

 We have to recognise that society’s generosity isn’t entirely philanthropic.
 We shouldn’t be fooled.
 There is an ulterior motive.
 It is society’s need for self-preservation that requires it to spend resources on the weaker, less productive members of society.
 It is acting entirely out of self-interest.

 This is because society’s main role is to preserve order and stability.
 It has to find the best way of doing this.
-Over the centuries, it has learnt that force and compulsion is not all that effective; subjugating and exploiting its population carries too great a risk – uprisings, revolutions, militant action and civil war.
+Over the centuries, it has learnt that force and compulsion are not all that effective; subjugating and exploiting its population carries too great a risk – uprisings, revolutions, militant action and civil war.

 Without the support that society gives, these discontented, needy people, struggling to survive, could threaten and undermine society.
 Most notably, by turning to crime.
 In so doing, they would continually chip away at the foundations of society; a disruptive influence, a blight on its existence.
 Challenging, troublesome, resistant – they would be like an incurable cancer that has to be kept in check, something that cannot be allowed to spread or grow.

-They are on to a good thing.
+They are onto a good thing.
 They get something for nothing.
 Society looks after them.
 Why would they object to that?
 Why would they want to jeopardise that?
 They might lose the cushy number that they are on.

 And yet, from society’s point of view, a fine balance has to be struck.

-• In terms of reach, the number of different groups in society appealing for support will grow.
-If that group of people are receiving support then why isn’t this other group?
+- In terms of reach, the number of different groups in society appealing for support will grow.
+If that group of people are receiving support, then why isn’t this other group?

 People will think twice before they risk losing them.